5.4.10 Vision Voice Box

 - RDK must be the 4GB RAM version.

-- RDK should be flashed with Ubuntu 22.04 system image.
+- RDK must have Ubuntu 22.04 system image flashed.

-- TogetheROS.Bot should be successfully installed on RDK.
+- TogetherROS.Bot must already be successfully installed on the RDK.

-- Install the ASR module for speech input with
+- Install the ASR module for voice input by running:

 -